Observing a $3T$ discrete time crystal on a trapped-ion qudit quantum processor: Acknowledgements

 \section{Acknowledgements}

-This research was funded by the European Research Council (ERC, QUDITS, 101080086).
+This research was funded by the European Research Council (ERC, QUDITS, 101039522).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
-We also acknowledge support by the Austrian Science Fund (FWF) through the SFB BeyondC (FWF Project No. F7109) and the EU-QUANTERA project TNiSQ (N-6001), and by the IQI GmbH.
+We also acknowledge support by the Austrian Science Fund (FWF) through the SFB BeyondC (FWF Project No. F7109) and the EU-QUANTERA project T-NiSQ (I 6001-N), and by the IQI GmbH.
 The authors gratefully acknowledge the scientific support and HPC resources provided by the German Aerospace Center (DLR).
 The HPC system CARO is partially funded by ''Ministry of Science and Culture of Lower Saxony'' and ''Federal Ministry for Economic Affairs and Climate Action''.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)-Project No. FA 1884/5-1.
+Q-Neko project has received funding from the European Union’s Horizon Europe research and innovation programme under Grant Agreement No. 101241875.
+This work was also performed for Council for Science, Technology and Innovation (CSTI), Cross-ministerial Strategic Innovation Promotion Program (SIP), “Promoting the application of advanced quantum technology platforms to social issues”(Funding agency: QST)